loidsemus/ConfigLib/README.md

 For a step-by-step tutorial see: [Tutorial](https://github.com/Exlll/ConfigLib/wiki/Tutorial)

 #### Creating configurations
 To create a YAML configuration, create a new class and extend `YamlConfiguration`.
-If you write a Bukkit plugin, you can alternatively extend `BukkitYamlConfiguration` which is a subclass of `YamlConfiguration` and can properly convert Bukkit classes like `Inventory` and `ItemStack` to YAML.

 #### Instantiating configurations
-* To instantiate a `YamlConfiguration`, you need to pass a `Path` and optionally a `YamlConfiguration.YamlProperties` object to its constructor.
+To instantiate a `YamlConfiguration`, you need to pass a `Path` and optionally a `YamlConfiguration.YamlProperties` object to its constructor.
-* To instantiate a `BukkitYamlConfiguration`, you need to pass a `Path` and optionally a `BukkitYamlConfiguration.BukkitYamlProperties` object to its constructor.

-If you don't pass a `(Bukkit-)YamlProperties` object, the `(Bukkit-)YamlProperties.DEFAULT` instance will be used.
+If you don't pass a `YamlProperties` object, the `YamlProperties.DEFAULT` instance will be used.

-#### Instantiating (Bukkit-)YamlProperties
+#### Instantiating YamlProperties
-To instantiate a new `(Bukkit-)YamlProperties` object, call `(Bukkit-)YamlProperties.builder()`, configure the builder and then call its `build()` method.
+To instantiate a new `YamlProperties` object, call `YamlProperties.builder()`, configure the builder and then call its `build()` method.

-Note: The `BukkitYamlProperties` is a subclass of `YamlProperties` but doesn't add any new methods to it.
-Its sole purpose is to provide more appropriate defaults to the underlying YAML parser.

 #### Saving and loading configurations
 Instances of your configuration class have a `load`, `save` and `loadAndSave` method: